JGRoces/Car-Rental-System/README.md

 git push origin main
 ```

-> 📌 Coordinate with your team on who is working on which file to avoid merge conflicts.
+>  Coordinate with the team on who is working on which file to avoid merge conflicts.